TLRKiliann/psychotabs/README.md

 This is my first app I made with python3-tkinter ;)

-For launching this app use :
+For launching this app, uses the following command :
 > python3 psychotabs.py

 Hoping to be useful !